ozqf/exercise90/README.md

 * The game is 'playing back' commands it is given, either from single player, a server or a recorded demo file.

 ### Bugs or fundamental issues
+* **Calculate View-Model matrix in renderer manually** - View model matrix is currently constructed by extracting euler angles from transform rotations then applying those angles to opengl's internal matrix.
+This mostly works but causes awful jittering when transforms come from the physics engine.
-* **Calculation of Foward/Up Vectors is wrong (added 2018/4/2)** - This was hacked in someway to make movement work.
+* Done with move to 3x3 rotation matrices in transforms *Calculation of Foward/Up Vectors is wrong (added 2018/4/2)* - This was hacked in someway to make movement work.
 Now needs to be unhacked, as it is preventing the casting of rays out of the camera.
 * **Game requires asset files to launch (added 2018/4/2)** - Some very basic assets should be baked into the code for such early development work.
 Only thing that cannot be procedurally generated is the console char sheet.
 So that first.

 ### Game